Maia-Everett/lintian.eu/_posts/2024-10-06-warcraft-retrospective-38.md

 ![Dustwallow Marsh](/assets/wr/20241005144320_1.jpg)
 {% endfigure %}

-In response, as a member of the Stonemaul clan, challenges Kor'gall for leadership.
+In response, as a member of the Stonemaul clan, Rexxar challenges Kor'gall for leadership.
 See, fantasy tribal chieftains?
-This is why you don't allow adventurers with an agenda join your tribes!
+This is why you don't allow adventurers with an agenda to join your tribes!

 Rexxar is teleported to the arena, which takes the entire middle portion of this map.
 Kor'gall says that no magic tricks are allowed, so all of Rexxar's items are taken away.